FAQ for corporate clients Products and Solutions

 If required, Credit Suisse will be happy to offer a personal consultation, and you can also attend the following course: "Founding a company" (dates and registration via Startups.ch).

 Our Startup Easy and Business Easy package solutions are simple banking solutions designed specifically for small and medium-sized enterprises.
 Startup Easy is suitable for newly established companies up to three years old.
 The Business Easy package is the ideal solution for existing companies.
-The packages contain the most important products and services (including Corporate accounts, Online and Mobile Banking, and Maestro cards and credit cards) for a company's day-to-day financial needs.
+The packages contain the most important products and services (including Corporate accounts, Online and Mobile Banking, and Debit and credit cards) for a company's day-to-day financial needs.
 As the bank for entrepreneurs, we will guide you through all corporate life stages, from incorporation and expansion to succession.
 Flexible and tailored to your needs, the Business Easy package can easily be supplemented with additional Business Easy options (see the sub-topic “Project Financing”).

 Further information is available at: